 Before you start

 This experiment is a great way to introduce your child to a lot of shapes at once.
-We’ll cover them in the steps below, but if you want to supplement, check out this bookOpens in a new tab. to talk through a few of the shapes.
+We’ll cover them in the steps below, but if you want to supplement, check out this book to talk through a few of the shapes.

 Instructions